Pierrot: Origins: 17th century

-Eighteenth century
+18th century

 France

 An Italian company was called back to Paris in 1716, and Pierrot was reincarnated by the actors Pierre-François Biancolelli (son of the Harlequin of the banished troupe of players) and, after Biancolelli abandoned the role, the celebrated Fabio Sticotti (1676–1741) and his son Antoine Jean (1715–1772).
 But the character seems to have been regarded as unimportant by this company, since he appears infrequently in its new plays.

-The character appeared often in the eighteenth century on Parisian stages.
+The character appeared often in the 18th century on Parisian stages.
 Sometimes he spoke gibberish, sometimes the audience itself sang his lines, inscribed on placards held aloft.
-He could appear as a valet, a cook, or an adventurer; his character is not strictly defined."
+He could appear as a valet, a cook, or an adventurer; his character is not strictly defined.

 In the 1720s, Pierrot came into his own.
-In plays like Trophonius's Cave (1722) and The Golden Ass (1725), one meets an engaging Pierrot.
+In plays such as Trophonius's Cave (1722) and The Golden Ass (1725), one meets an engaging Pierrot.
 The accomplished comic actor Jean-Baptiste Hamoche portrayed him with success.
 After 1733, he rarely appears in new plays.

 Pierrot also appeared in the visual arts and in folksongs ("Au clair de la lune").
 The art of Claude Gillot (Master André's Tomb [c.
 1717]), of Gillot's students Watteau (Italian Actors [c.
 1719]) and Nicolas Lancret (Italian Actors near a Fountain [c.
 1719]), of Jean-Baptiste Oudry (Italian Actors in a Park [c.
-1725]), of Philippe Mercier (Pierrot and Harlequin [n.d.]), and of Jean-Honoré Fragonard (A Boy as Pierrot [1776–1780]) features him prominently.
+1725]), of Philippe Mercier (Pierrot and Harlequin [n.d.]), and of Jean-Honoré Fragonard (A Boy as Pierrot [1776–1780]), features him prominently.

 England

 As early as 1673, just months after Pierrot had made his debut in the Addendum to "The Stone Guest", Scaramouche Tiberio Fiorilli and a troupe assembled from the Comédie-Italienne entertained Londoners with selections from their Parisian repertoire.
 And in 1717, Pierrot's name first appears in an English entertainment: a pantomime by John Rich entitled The Jealous Doctor; or, The Intriguing Dame.
-Thereafter, until the end of the century, Pierrot appeared fairly regularly in English pantomimes (which were originally mute harlequinades; in the nineteenth century, the harlequinade was a "play within a play" during the pantomime), finding his most notable interpreter in Carlo Delpini (1740–1828).
+Thereafter, until the end of the century, Pierrot appeared fairly regularly in English pantomimes (which were originally mute harlequinades; in the 19th century, the harlequinade was a "play within a play" during the pantomime), finding his most notable interpreter in Carlo Delpini (1740–1828).
 Delpini, according to the popular-theater historian, M. Willson Disher, "kept strictly to the idea of a creature so stupid as to think that if he raised his leg level with his shoulder he could use it as a gun."
 Pierrot was later displaced by the English clown.